China demands end to U.S. surveillance after aircraft intercept

 Speaking at a regular press briefing, he described the Pentagon statement as "not true" and said the actions of the Chinese aircraft were "completely in keeping with safety and professional standards."

-"They maintained safe behaviour and did not engage in any dangerous action," Hong said.
+"They maintained safe behavior and did not engage in any dangerous action," Hong said.

 The encounter comes a week after China scrambled fighter jets as a U.S. Navy ship sailed close to a disputed reef in the South China Sea.

-Another Chinese intercept took place in 2014 when a Chinese fighter pilot flew acrobatic manoeuvres around a U.S. spy plane.
+Another Chinese intercept took place in 2014 when a Chinese fighter pilot flew acrobatic maneuvers around a U.S. spy plane.

 The intercept occurred days before President Barack Obama travels to parts of Asia from May 21-28, including a Group of Seven summit in Japan and his first trip to Vietnam.